Guy Motors: Decline of the company

 Although new designs such as the Warrior Mark II were being produced and despite the fact that their lorry division was performing well, by 1960, Guy faced seemingly insurmountable financial problems.
 The failure of the Wulfrunian was a commercial disaster and the operation in South Africa was losing them £300,000 a year.

 By 1961, Guy had no choice but to enter receivership.
-Sir William Lyons, managing director of Jaguar, acquired the company for £800,000, transferring its assets to a new company, Guy Motors (Europe) Limited, which left all the liabilities with the now defunct Guy Motors Limited, the name eventually reverting to "Guy Motors Ltd" in 1966.
+William Lyons, managing director of Jaguar, acquired the company for £800,000.
 Jaguar immediately set about rationalisation, reducing both the number of employees and the range of vehicles in production.